astroMGMG/kepler_ttv/kepler_procedures/README.md

 >include("run_tests.jl")

-This should run tests 1,2,3 for the serial algorithm.
+This should run tests 1, 2, and 3, for the _serial_ algorithm.
 Test 1 will probably print out a long list of _"Exceeded maximum number of iterations"_.
 This is produced from the "Optim" package and can safely be ignored.

 The file <code>koi_list.csv</code> contains a list of KOI objects, each object in one row, and the function <code>koi_launcher.jl</code> will read this file to retrieve data from the MAST database (if the `dataFlag==get_mast_data`) for each of these objects.

-The retrieved data for a KOI object from MAST will be saved to an individual `.csv` file in `lightcurves_untrended` and `lightcurves_detrended/`; which contain the _untrended_, and _detrended data_, respectfully.
+The retrieved data for a KOI object from MAST will be saved to an individual `.csv` file in `lightcurves_untrended/` and `lightcurves_detrended/`; which contain the _untrended_, and _detrended data_, respectfully.

 The _untrended data_ contains the following data columns (_do not use the **flux_error**, it needs to be fixed_):